alpacahq/roboadvisor/README.md

   - Rebalancing - Buys and Sells stock

 ## Source Material
 At this point, the robo-advisor does not use mean-variance optimization to allocate.
-The risk-based weight allocation is taken from this [Vanguard Portfolios](https://advisors.vanguard.com/iwe/pdf/FASINVMP.pdf).
+The risk-based weight allocation is taken from this set of [Vanguard Portfolios](https://advisors.vanguard.com/iwe/pdf/FASINVMP.pdf).
 Each series its individual universe.

 ## Contents
 The src files in the repo contain a robo advisor in three distinct stages.